 Award-winning and prolific poet Daljit Nagra is one of the judges for the London Writers Awards poetry category.
 On his own website, he acknowledges the support and guidance that he has had throughout his career.
-We thought we would chat to him to find out more about just how valuable this can be for a writer.
+Spread the Word’s Francesca Baker spoke to him to find out more about just how valuable this can be for a writer.

 Francesca Baker: Do writers need structured support?
 If so, why?

 Daljit Nagra: Funny you should ask because I’ve just been thinking about the importance of building an inner critical voice.
 This voice is a composite of tutors and peers who you’ve come to value and whose feedback you trust.
 All writers get sloppy as runny porridge, and hope their weakest line is their best line.
 Once you’ve worked with poets and peers, you can actually hear them in your head saying things like, ‘Daljit, this is not good enough…this is a cliché and not a highly original line…you’ve done this trick several times already…this is very good but what about…’ Un the short term, structured support also gives realistic short term goals which help you become more productive, more creative and help to build your confidence.
 I would not have made it as a poet if I had not had structured support!
 Thank you to all my tutors who built me up with structured support.

 Francesca: What’s the value of being part of a writing group?